-This chapter describes the general interaction and functions of the overall Altix UV 100 system control.
-System control parameters depend somewhat on the overall size and complexity of the SGI Altix UV 100 but will generally include the following three areas:
+This chapter describes the general interaction and functions of the overall Altix UV 1000 system control.
+System control parameters depend somewhat on the overall size and complexity of the SGI Altix UV 1000 but will generally include the following three areas:

-- The optional system management node (SMN) which runs the SGI Management Center software - The chassis management controllers (CMC) boards one in each IRU - The individual blade-based board management controllers (BMCs) report to the CMCs
+- The system management node (SMN) which runs the SGI Management Center software - The chassis management controllers (CMC) boards one or two per IRU - The individual blade-based board management controllers (BMC) report to the CMCs

-Note: It is possible to operate and administer a very basic (single-rack) SGI Altix UV 100 system without using an optional SMN and the SGI Management Center.
-Use of an SMN will enhance the overall system control process and is highly recommended for multi-rack systems.
+Note: While it is possible to operate and administer a very basic (single-rack) SGI Altix UV 1000 system without using an SMN and SGI Management Center, this is an exception rather than rule.